YuNu1210/YuNu1210.github.io/_pages/about.md

 You can find my CV here: [[Yu Nu's Curriculum Vitae](https://YuNu1210.github.io/files/YuNu_CV_250127.pdf)].

-**UPDATE: I will be joining University of South Carolina, Darla Moore School of Business as an assistant professor in August 2025**.
+**UPDATE: I will be joining the University of South Carolina, Darla Moore School of Business as an assistant professor in August 2025**.